spacebender/Restricted3BodyProblemIntro/README.md

 I am new to Git and its techniques .
 However I have managed to add what I can to help.

 This repository holds some introductory codes to Restricted Three Body Problem.
-Please read all the comments section in the MAINLyapOrb.m file before running the program
+Please read all the comments in the commenst section in the MAINLyapOrbit.m file before running the program

 Currently this file can
-1) Generate the family of Lyapunov Orbits and stores some parameters like Energy , Monodromy Matrix etc for the family , Plot Surface, Contour and Lyapunov family for Sun and all nine planets and Planets and some of their moons
+1) Generate the family of Lyapunov Orbits and stores some parameters like Energy , Monodromy Matrix etc for the family.

+2) Plot Surface, Contour and Lyapunov family for Sun and all nine planets/Planets and some of their moons.

+3) All one needs to do is enter the "UserDat" field, mainly the primary and secondary, to get the outputs.

+4) Store all the parameters under structure neatly and its readable.

+Also,
-2) You can change the figure properties inside the plot functions as per convinience of view .
+1) You can change the figure properties inside the plot functions as per convinience of view .

-3) I have provided enough documentation, if you feel clarity is not good please contact me .
+2) I have provided enough documentation, if you feel clarity is not good please contact me .

-4) Lyapunov periodic orbit manifolds will be added later.
+3) Lyapunov periodic orbit manifolds will be added later.

 At this point I would like to thank